Online MSc in Geographic Information Systems

 MódulO 9: Spatial Statistics

-This module focuses on statistics and their importance for the appropriate use of GIS, emphasizing the differences between statistics and spatial statistics.
-Initially, they review fundamentals of the description and statistical analysis, followed by a chapter on spatial descriptive statistics.
-Methods and techniques to process data statistically are also introduced and discussed, such as through spatial autocorrelation, spatial distribution, dot pattern analysis, polygonal statistical data analysis, clusters analysis and trend surfaces.
-We also investigate the need and methodologies to arrive at a qualitative data analysis (for example, exploratory spatial data analysis - ESDA).
-Geo-statistics are presented at the end of the module, with special attention to Kriging and ariography.
+This module focuses on statistics and its importance for the proper use of GIS, emphasizing the differences between statistics and spatial statistics.
+Basics of description and statistical analysis are reviewed initially, followed by a chapter on spatial descriptive statistics.
+Methods and techniques for processing data statistically are also introduced and discussed, such as through spatial autocorrelation, spatial distribution, point pattern analysis, statistical analysis of polygonal data, cluster analysis, and trend surfaces.
+It also investigates the need and methodologies to arrive at a qualitative data analysis (for example, exploratory spatial data analysis - ESDA).
+At the end of the module, geo-statistics are presented, with special attention to Kriging and ariography.

 At present, all over the world, projects are being created in order to build spatial data infrastructures.
 Its focus is to improve accessibility to geospatial data.
 With the paradigm shift, moving systems to services, Spatial Data Infrastructures, the market for Spatial Data / Datawarehouses and GeoMarketing, have been pronounced as key terms in the GIS field.
 This module presents key concepts that support and evaluate the political and economic impact of distributed geo-processing and the OGC (Open GIS Consortium) process.
 The module also presents the technological and methodological aspects when implementing developments on WMS, WFS, XML and GML among other new standards to globally communicate geoinformation from INTRANET, INTERNET and MOBILE platforms.